 They do not contain mineral oil base or petroleum.
 Instead, they’re formulated from the alkaline organic and inorganic compounds alongside additives to prevent corrosion.
 They function well in their diluted form.
 Of all the varieties of cutting fluids, synthetic fluids offer the best cooling performance.

 Soluble Oils usually form an emulsion after mixing them with water.
 The resulting concentrate contains emulsions and a base mineral oil to produce a stable emulsion.
 They function well in their diluted form and offer a great lubrication in addition to heat transfer performance.
-They are the least expensive and are the most widely used fluids in the industry.
+They are the least expensive and are the most widely used metal cutting fluids in the industry.

 These fluids are basically a combination of the soluble oils and synthetic fluids.
 Besides, the heat transfer performance and cost of the semi-synthetic fluids falls between those of the soluble and synthetic fluids.
 Therefore, if you would like to benefit from the properties and functions of the soluble and synthetic oils, you can try a semi-synthetic fluid.